Are you suffering from TMI? You know… too much information.

-You’ve probably also noticed it’s getting harder to generate leads with your free e-books, whitepapers, etc. People just don’t want a ton of content anymore, even if it’s free.
+You’ve probably also noticed it’s getting harder with the same ld lead generation strategies like your free e-books, whitepapers, etc. People just don’t want a ton of content anymore, even if it’s free.

 Plus, much of the content that can be downloaded in that manner is also now available for free on blogs.
 Giving away freebies was great when blogs were mere surface material, but now articles need to be in-depth and full of value to pass Google’s test.
 Plus, YouTube is running ramped with how-to videos that take the place of a lot of gated content.

 This is why marketers today need lead generation tactics that go beyond gated content like e-books and whitepapers.
 The right strategies will improve their digital marketing capability and ROI.